yama-bushi/data-architect-portfolio/financial-markets-ml-research/README.md

 requirements.txt
 .gitignore

+## Next Steps:
+- Adding in robust alternative data and combining with OHLCV
+- Heartbeat monitor to close out paper trading
+- Live trading

 > **For recruiters/hiring managers:**
 > This codebase is intended solely as a demonstration of technical proficiency in data/ML engineering and workflow automation.